SKS model

 >The application is responsible for the storage and availability of the SKS object in the repository of choice (database, file system, directory, NAS, cloud, etc.).

-It is possible to create data objects to store any kind of data in an HSM partition, SKS blobs included (which is essentially what is done if you choose to archive SKS objects in a Backup HSM), but that is not the envisioned general workflow.
-Instead, a practical workflow is assumed to include backing up SMKs, but not SKS blobs, since the latter are already securely encrypted and can be stored anywhere that is reasonably secure, and in numbers far greater than the capacity of any HSM.
-However, we cannot anticipate all use-cases, so the onboard storage option exists.
+It is possible to create data objects to store any kind of data in an HSM partition, SKS blobs included (which is essentially what is done if you choose to archive SKS objects in a Backup HSM).
+However, a practical workflow involving large numbers of keys or sensitive data objects, is assumed to include backing up SMKs, but not SKS blobs, since the latter are already securely encrypted and can be stored anywhere that is reasonably secure, and in numbers far greater than the capacity of any cryptographic module.
+However, we cannot anticipate all use-cases, and the onboard storage option exists.

 Limitation and scalability